Everything you need to know about flexible solar panels (and 4 recommended products)

 The Renogy series of flexible monocrystalline solar panels is your best overall value if you’re needing a well-made flexible solar panel.
 Constructed with 21% efficient monocrystalline silion, this panel will produce a lot of power with a relatively small footprint.

-The Renogy panel comes with a remarkable 25 year power and 5 year product warranty, which is far longer than warranties offer by other companies, including SunPower.
+It comes with an excellent 25 year power and 5 year product warranty, which is longer than warranties offer by other companies, including SunPower.